bright-dev/bright/doc/source/Reactor1G.rst

 ----------------------------
 Calculated Weight Attributes
 ----------------------------
-This data represents mass weights that are calculated from the initial isotopics :attr:`IsosIn <bright.FCComp.IsosIn>`.
+This data represents mass weights that are calculated from the initial isotopics :attr:`ms_feed <bright.FCComp.ms_feed>`.
 They are assigned appropriate values during the :meth:`Reactor1G.foldMassWeights` execution.

 .. attribute:: Reactor1G.A_IHM